ToasterMuncher/Operating-System-Projects/README.md

 **Status:** ✔️ Completed

 **Description**
 Developed a single threaded application used to perform a dot product on two matrices of size 2000 x 2000.
-Proceeded to create a multithreaded application that performs the same operations dividing each threads work among sections of rows foe each matrix.
+Proceeded to create a multithreaded application that performs the same operations dividing each threads work among sections of rows for each matrix.

 **Key Concepts**
 - POSIX threads (pthreads)